 Comment: Back in Transylvania, Dracula clashes with the Jack Russell Werewolf over the mystic tome called the Darkhold, Marvel Comics’ version of H.P.
 Lovecraft’s Necronomicon.

-Back in the catacombs beneath Paris, Quincy Harker has come across Blade’s body, three nights after his defeat by Dracula.
+Back in the catacombs beneath Paris, Quincy Harker has come across Blade’s body after his defeat by Dracula.
 Assuming that Blade is dead and will be rising as a vampire himself, Quincy prepares to stake the prone figure to prevent that from happening.

 This cliffhanger was carried over into Tomb of Dracula # 19, in which Blade regained consciousness and stopped Quincy from staking him.
 Blade has not been transformed into a vampire and Harker, piecing together info from Blade’s origin story, deduces that the umbilical infection of the infant Eric Brooks by ichor from Deacon Frost has granted him immunity to a vampire’s bite.